SayantiSaha014/E-commerce-Furniture-Dataset-2024/README.md

 - **TotalCost_with_Shipping** : *Addition of ShippingCharges and TotalCost, wherever the ShippingCharges are applicable.*

 # 🗂 Cleaned Dataset
-Here we can access the cleaned dataset used in the project.
+Here, we can access the cleaned dataset used in the project.
 [Cleaned_Dataset](cleaned_ecommerce_furniture_dataset_2024.csv)

 # 🛠 Technology Stack

-### 🐍 Python | 📊 Power BI | 🗄 SQL
+### 🐍 Python | 🗄 SQL | 📊 Power BI

 # 📚 Python Libraries
 - **Pandas** - Data manipulation